 - Jill Miranda Baker, Executive Director

 A native of South Florida, Jill began her career as a reporter for the Deerfield Beach Observer before joining the South Florida Newspaper Network.
-She spent several years working for State Representative Rick Minton, Jr. before joining Mariners in 1997 as manager, marketing and public relations.
+She spent several years working for State Representative Rick Minton, Jr. before joining Mariners Hospital/Baptist Health South Florida in 1997 as manager, marketing and public relations.
 She became manager, medical staff services in 2005.

 She has received numerous awards including various Mark of Excellence awards from the Florida Society of Healthcare Public Relations and Marketing.
 In 2002, she was named Woman of the Year by the Upper Keys Business & Professional Women’s group.
 In 2011, she received the Certified Green Business Award from Keys GLEE for Mariners’ activities, commitment and practice for a sustainable environment.

-She recently served as chairman of the board of the Good Health Clinic and is on the board of the Upper Keys Rotary Club.
-She is an ambassador of the Islamorada Chamber of Commerce and in the past has held board level positions with the Treasure Village Montessori Charter School, the Florida Keys Area Health Education Center, the Rural Health Network of Monroe County and the Upper Keys Business & Professional Women.
+She is incoming president of the Rotary Club of the Upper Keys and is an ambassador of the Islamorada Chamber of Commerce.
+She has held board level positions with the Good Health Clinic, Treasure Village Montessori Charter School, the Florida Keys Area Health Education Center, the Rural Health Network of Monroe County and the Upper Keys Business & Professional Women.
 She is a 1999 graduate of Leadership Monroe.

-Jill is married to long-time backcountry fishing guide Duane Baker, who currently serves as the Commodore of the Florida Keys Fishing Guides Association.
+Jill is married to long-time backcountry fishing guide Duane Baker, who recently finished his term as the Commodore of the Florida Keys Fishing Guides Association.
 They have two children.
-She is a graduate of Lynchburg College with degrees in Communications/journalism and sociology and has a Master of Management Degree from the University of Phoenix.
+She is a graduate of Lynchburg College with degrees in communications/journalism and sociology, and has a Master of Management Degree from the University of Phoenix.

 - Brad Bertelli, Curator/Historian